Autofocus Retrieval: An Effective Pipeline for Multi-Hop Question Answering With Semi-Structured Knowledge: Evaluation

 \textit{Omitting ambiguous node types (step 2, Appendix~\ref{app_sec:ambig_n_types})}: Missing links or entities pose a major challenge when working with knowledge graphs.
 For instance, in the AMAZON SKB, products are linked to categories in a one-to-one relationship.
 However, considering other possible taxonomies, one product could be assigned to many categories in different subjective ways.
 While removing ``field of study'' for MAG from the list of node types in the LLM prompt of step 2 lifts hit@20 from 88\% to 96\%, hiding the node type ``category'' for AMAZON does not confirm our assumption and slightly reduces the performance.

-\textit{Stopping criterion for graph-based retrieval (step 5, Appendix~\ref{app_sec:l_max})}: While on PRIME, the overall pipeline reaches its peak for hit@20 at $l_{max} = 100$, the optimal value for $l_{max}$ is 10 on MAG and 1 on AMAZON.
+\textit{Stopping criterion for graph-based retrieval (step 5, Appendix~\ref{app_sec:l_max}):} While on PRIME, the overall pipeline reaches its peak for hit@20 at $l_{max} = 100$, the optimal value for $l_{max}$ is 10 on MAG and 1 on AMAZON.

+\textit{Balancing graph-based and vector-based retrieval strand (step 7):} Figure~\ref{fig:alpha_test} plots the hit@20 and recall@20 rate of AF-Retriever on the test sets depending on $\alpha$.
+Although performance can vary noticeably at the edge cases, typically favoring the graph-based strand of the framework, $\alpha$ between 0.4 and 0.85 demonstrates robustness to the precise value across all datasets.
+Still, by applying the optimal values on the validation sets ($\alpha=$0.4, 0.7, and 0.85 for AMAZON, MAG, and PRIME respectively, see Figure~\ref{fig:alpha_val} in Appendix~\ref{app_sec:alpha}), the hit@20 rate would increase by 1.0, 0.4, and 0.1 percentage points, respectively.
+Across all datasets, recall@20 varies by less than 0.2 percentage points in the optimal range $\alpha \in [0.65, 0.8]$.

+\textit{Comparison of reranking strategies (step 8):} In most cases, all three LLM-based reranking strategies (pointwise, pairwise, and listwise) improve the ranking on the validation sets.
+Thereby, their first hit rate and their costs differ largely, also depending on the underlying LLM.
+Table~\ref{tab:rerankers_llms} contrast the first hit rate of the reranking approaches for each LLM that we tested for the target type and Cypher prediction already.
+Each LLM proceeds with its own intermediate results for an end-to-end evaluation, although different models can be used for each step.
+See Appendix~\ref{app_sec:llms_s1_and_2} for their properties and performance on previous step and Appendix~\ref{app_sec:rerankers} for hit@5 and mrr.

-\textit{Comparison of reranking strategies (step 8, Appendix~\ref{app_sec:rerankers})}: All three LLM-based reranking strategies (pointwise, pairwise, and listwise) substantially improve the ranking on the validation sets (see Table~\ref{tab:rerankers}).
-The pointwise approach consistently delivers the worst results in terms of first hits and mrr.
-The LLM’s context window is largely sufficient even for listwise reranking in our experiments.
-Whether listwise or pairwise reranking performs better depends on the dataset, with the listwise approach requiring about 60 ($3k$) times less prompts and six to eight times less input tokens (see Table~\ref{tab:rerankers_tokens}).
-This is especially noteworthy, because AF-Retriever's running time is heavily dominated by the LLM latency and reranker choice (see Appendix~\ref{app_sec:runtimes}).
+Independently from the employed LLMs, the pairwise approach consistently delivers the best results in terms of first hits.
+There is one exception: On MAG, the listwise approach outperforms it with GPT-5 mini, GPT OSS 120B and GPT OSS 20B.
+However, the pairwise reranker with Qwen 3 14B performs equally well on MAG with a much smaller model size.
+Generally, GPT OSS 120B, the model with the largest known number of parameters in our experiments, achieves top results across all datasets.
+Its maximum input length is sufficient even for listwise reranking in most cases, as Table~\ref{tab:rerankers_tokens} shows.
+Whether pointwise or listwise reranking works better depends on the dataset and LLM.
+Table~\ref{tab:rerankers_tokens} additionally reveals that the listwise approach requires about 60 ($3k$) times less prompts and six to eight times less input tokens than the pairwise approach.
+This is especially noteworthy, because AF-Retriever's running time is heavily dominated by the LLM latency and reranker choice, as addressed in the paragraph after next.

+\paragraph{Error propagation} Figure \ref{fig:error_propa} illustrates the propagation of errors along the pipeline using the PRIME validation set as a representative example.
+Corresponding results for MAG and AMAZON, including additional examples, are provided in Appendix~\ref{app_sec:error_propa}.